-The word “serialization” isn’t necessarily a term you learn about in your first year of programming.
-It refers to a very basic IT concept that every Unity dev sooner or later comes in contact with.
+The word “serialization” isn’t necessarily a term you learn about in your first year of programming, but it refers to a very basic IT concept that every Unity dev sooner or later comes in contact with.

 This article is meant for Unity beginners as a short explanation about the term, what it means in Unity, and a quick note about what the

 In short: Serialization is the process of taking data and formatting it to be compatible to the destination we send it to.

 Usually, this means “making it one-dimensional”.
 You take all the objects in your program and put them in a row so you can write them down in a continuous string that is then written into a file, or uploaded to a web server.

 The inverse process of “deserialization” means taking serialized data and building the data structures (objects) from that.

 When you work in the Unity Editor and build a scene or a prefab, you create a bunch of data that will be part of the game you make.
 Every scene is a file in your assets folder, and to save the positions of your terrain, your player, your enemies and everything else in that file, Unity serializes it.

 Nowadays, Unity uses the text format “Yaml” for that by default.
 It’s a very simple format that you can actually (partially) read when you open your scene file in a text editor.
 In fact, it can be a valuable experience to do that once in a while to learn about how scenes work in Unity.